sjsjcezar/Vote-Me-Not/README.md

 # Note: This game was originally developed for PC.
 A mobile port was made purely for compliance reasons.
-Some features may not translate perfectly—thanks for your understanding! 🙏
+Some features may not translate perfectly—thank u for your understanding! 🙏

 # 🗳️ Vote Me Not!
 [Demo]